Duckonaut/spriteinator/README.md

 # Spriteinator
 A Blender tool for exporting a scene as a series of pre-rendered sprites, viewed from N directions.

+## Requirements
+This has been tested on Blender 3.6, but there's nothing that should stop it from working as early as 2.80

 ## Features
 ### Animations
 Exports each available Blender Action as a series of frames for each direction.
 The naming scheme is `ACTION_NAME.FRAME`.